-- The mentioned policies and objectives for the portfolio and the operation of these policies in practice.
-These include whether the management strategy focuses on collecting contractual interest income, maintaining a particular interest yield profile or coordinating the duration of financial assets with the duration of the liabilities that those assets are financing or the expected cash outflows or realizing cash flows through sale of the assets; - how portfolio performance is evaluated and how it is reported to the Company's key management personnel; - the risks that affect the performance of the business model (and the financial assets held in the business model) and, in particular, how those risks are managed; - how business managers are compensated (e.g. whether compensation is based on the fair value of the managed assets or the contractual cash flows obtained); and - the frequency, value and timing of sales in prior periods, the reasons for these sales and expectations regarding future sales.
+- The aforementioned policies and objectives for the portfolio and the operation of these policies in practice.
+These include whether the Management's strategy focuses on collecting contractual interest income, maintaining a particular interest rate profile or matching the term of financial assets with the term of the liabilities that those assets are financing or the expected cash outflows or realizing cash flows through sale of the assets; - how portfolio performance is evaluated and how it is reported to the Company's key management personnel; - the risks that affect the performance of the business model (and the financial assets held within the business model) and, in particular, how those risks are managed; - how business managers are compensated (e.g. whether compensation is based on the fair value of the assets managed or the contractual cash flows collected); and - the frequency, value and timing of sales in prior periods, the reasons for these sales and expectations about future sales activity.